Linus of Hollywood

-Linus Dotson (born March 4, 1973), better known by his stage name Linus of Hollywood, is an American singer, songwriter, multi-instrumentalist, and record producer.
+Kevin Dotson (born March 4, 1973), better known by stage names Linus of Hollywood and Linus Dotson, is an American singer, songwriter, multi-instrumentalist, and record producer.
 The stage name comes from his early days in Los Angeles, where he would frequently wear striped shirts similar to the Peanuts character Linus van Pelt.
-He is currently a member of Nerf Herder and comedy duo Jarinus.
+He is currently a member of Nerf Herder, comedy duo Jarinus and electronic rock duo Able Machines.